-- Reaffirming the Government's plan to return to balanced budgets without raising taxes, cutting transfers to persons, including those for seniors, children and the unemployed, or cutting transfers to other levels of government that support health care and social services, Equalization, and the gas tax transfer to municipalities. - Identifying savings that reach over \$500 million annually from the 2010 round of strategic reviews.
+Reaffirming the Government's plan to return to balanced budgets without raising taxes, cutting transfers to persons, including those for seniors, children and the unemployed, or cutting transfers to other levels of government that support health care and social services, Equalization, and the gas tax transfer to municipalities.

+- Identifying savings that reach over \$500 million annually from the 2010 round of strategic reviews.
 Together with measures to restrain the growth of National Defence spending, the first cycle of strategic reviews has resulted in \$11 billion in savings over seven years and more than \$2.8 billion in ongoing savings. - Protecting the integrity and fairness of the Canadian tax system by closing tax loopholes.

-The deficit in 2010-11 is projected to be more than 25 per cent lower than it was in 2009-10, and it is projected to shrink by more than 25 per cent again in 2011-12.
+The deficit in 2012-13 is projected to be cut by almost two-thirds from its level in 2009-10.
 The deficit is projected to continue to decline to \$0.3 billion in 2014-15.
 It is expected that there will be a surplus of \$4.2 billion in 2015-16.

-In addition, the Government is announcing a comprehensive review of direct program spending to be completed in 2011-12.
-The Strategic and Operating Review will build on the first cycle of strategic reviews to support the return to balanced budgets, possibly one year earlier, and provide fiscal room to continue paying down debt and investing in the priorities of Canadians, including lowering taxes for families.
+In addition, the Government is moving forward with a comprehensive review of direct program spending to be completed in 2011-12.
+The Strategic and Operating Review will build on the first cycle of strategic reviews to support the return to balanced budgets by 2014-15, and provide fiscal room to continue paying down debt and investing in the priorities of Canadians, including lowering taxes for families.
 The review will focus on improving the efficiency and effectiveness of government operations and programs to ensure value for taxpayer money.